The History of abc for dance

 From 2007 - 2009, Ms Wilson took her love of dance and knowledge of pilates and exercise science and combined them to design innovative programming for a group of senior living facilities.
 Her goal was to use the benefits of different types of training to improve the quality of life and extend the amount of time her clients were able to maintain their levels of active daily living to avoid the decline into assisted living.
 The programs were so successful that outside organizations have asked her to adapt and make them for other groups.

 In 2009, Anneliese was accepted and trained as a Teaching Artist for the Dancing Classrooms North Texas program.
-Through her work with this program she teaches 5th graders throughout North Texas ballroom dance in lieu of traditional physical education classes for 10 weeks a semester.
+Through her work with this program she taught 5th graders throughout North Texas ballroom dance in lieu of traditional physical education classes for 10 weeks a semester.
 Her involvement with this program provided her with the opportunity to work with Dr. Larry Nelson, professor of Kinesiology at UTA, to be the 2nd author on his study of the role of DCNT on students self efficacy.
-This study is being published in the Spring 2011 TAPHERD journal.
+This study was published in the Spring 2011 TAPHERD journal.

 Students trained in her curriculum have performed in Broadway Shows, Ballet Companies, World and National Musical Tours, Award Shows, Television, Film and Dance Companies around the world.
 Many others have gone on to become Dance Teachers, Studio Owners and Physical Therapists.